FreeSoul01/Datathon_Retail/README.md

     Prediction for Jan–Mar 2012:

     Total predicted UK revenue: ≈ 3.58 million.
+.
+Predicting UK alone is even more stable and reliable compared to predicting the global store.
+UK-specific trends probably drive overall revenue       patterns.
 ### **Data Analytics and Data Visualization**

 - **The questions below can be attempted by both data analysis and data visualization members**